magnumnighthawk/langchain_playground/README.md

 # LangChain Food Tips Generator

 A simple Python application that generates food tips using LangChain and OpenAI's GPT-3.5 model or HuggingFace models.
+The application also integrates tools for searching YouTube for relevant recipe videos.

 ## Description

 This project demonstrates the basic usage of LangChain to create a chain that generates customized food tips based on sentiment and keyword inputs.
 It supports both OpenAI's GPT-3.5-turbo-instruct model and HuggingFace models to generate human-like responses.
-Additionally, it includes tools for searching YouTube for relevant recipe videos.
+Additionally, it includes tools for searching YouTube for relevant recipe videos and provides a chatbot interface for user interaction.

 ## Prerequisites